frederic-mahe/Hardware-Target-Game-Database/README.md

 Options for advanced users:

-`--file_strategy {copy,hardlink,symlink}` changes the way files are copied to the destination folder.
-The default is to duplicate the files (`copy`).
+`--file_strategy {copy,hardlink}` changes the way files are copied to the destination folder.
+The default is to physically duplicate the files (`copy`).
 The option `hardlink` avoids file duplication and saves storage space for pack builders.
-Please note that when copying to a FAT32 SD card, hardlinks are automatically converted into normal files, but symbolic links may not.
+Please note that when copying to a FAT32 SD card, hardlinks are automatically converted into normal files.

 `-s` (or `--skip_existing`) avoids overwriting files that already exist in the destination folder.